JuliaDiff/ChainRulesCore.jl/notes.md

 I'm not really sure how to think about this but, as I say, I suspect we're already suffering from it, so I'm not going to worry about it for now.

+edit: I think it's best just to think of this "junk" data in the lower triangle as a side-effect.
+We can't generally guarantee anything in the presence of side effects, so it's no surprise that this is causing some problems.
+This is part of a more general problem (that we're currently dealing with on an ad-hoc basis in to_vec, and probably need to think more generally about).